Navigating Parenting Plans and Custody Agreements During COVID-19

 In Oklahoma, dozens of emergency custody motions have been filed since the crisis began.
 An Oklahoma based clinic worker lost custody of her children during this pandemic.
 With the increase in the number of coronavirus cases, many places are closed, however, Oklahoma courts remain open for emergency custody orders.
 Whether you agree to a counselor, use a mediator, or go through the courts, the time to begin the process is now.
 Has COVID-19 been turned into a weapon by some?
 Yes, but every couple and every situation are different.
 Parents crafting their own agreement allows them to avoid the stress of legal proceedings – yet, for those who need them, attorneys are available throughout this pandemic.

 Yes, people are afraid for their children.
-Stress for many is at an all-time high, and diagnoses of substance and non-substance abuse behavior disorders are on the rise.
+Stress for many are at an all-time high, and diagnoses of substance and non-substance abuse behavior disorders are on the rise.
 News outlets, media organizations, newspapers, religious leaders, teachers, school counselors, and the medical community report an increase in mental illnesses.
 The mental health of you, your family, and those you care about the most are of the utmost importance to Improving Lives Counseling Services’ team of counselors and therapists.

 Thanks to technology, there are ways children can maintain relationships with their non-custodial parent.
 Custodial parents can email updates and pictures, post privately on social media sites, make telephone calls, and use FaceTime to stay connected.
 “Virtual visitation is a lot like an online business meeting or a video chat with relatives, often conducted via Zoom or other videoconferencing platforms.
 It’s been available in many states for some time, even prior to the COVID-19 pandemic.
-While not typically intended as an alternative to in-person visitation, (depending on where you reside) courts may temporarily allow online visitation in place of in-person visitation in light of the current situation.”
+While not typically intended as an alternative to in-person visitation, (depending on where you live) courts may temporarily allow online visitation in place of in-person visitation in light of the current situation.”

 You, your ex-spouse, and your children are living through a pandemic.
 The coronavirus (by necessity or choice) may require you to make changes to Parenting Plans and Custody Agreements.
 The more understanding and cooperative you are with your ex-spouse or ex-partner, the better off you and your child (children) will be.
 Begin opening the lines of communication now.
-Determine if mediation or legal action will be required and know that Improving Lives Counseling Services’ team of licensed, professional counselors and therapists are here to help.
+Determine if mediation or legal action will be required, and know that Improving Lives Counseling Services’ team of licensed, professional counselors and therapists are here to help.
 Once changes are made and both parents agree (legally or through mediation/counseling) let us help deliver the message to your child.
 Children are more afraid of COVID-19 than they admit.
-Adolescents and teens don’t want to worry parents, and young children may seem accepting when in fact, they are fearful, lack understanding, and in some cases feel left out of the conversation or abandoned.
+Adolescents and teens don’t want to worry parents.
+Children may seem accepting when in fact, they are fearful, lack understanding, and in some cases feel left out of the conversation or abandoned.